Counseling Support for Stress

 - Released to other agencies

-Be aware that there are three situations that legally require counselors to break confidentiality: When there’s abuse, illegal activity or a threat of harm.
+Be aware that there are three situations that legally require counselors to break confidentiality: when there's abuse, illegal activity or a threat of harm.
 In these instances, the chain of command could become involved.

 Short-term counseling services can address a wide range of issues from relationship conflicts and stress management to coping with grief and deployment adjustments.
 It can be an effective